xckou/507finalproject/README.md

 # 507finalproject

+File:
+final.py
+final_test.py(for unit testing)

 [Overview & Preparation]
-For this project, when you type into the city’s name for searching, it will return the results and detailed information of available restaurants, events within that city.
+For this project, the file should be run is "final.py".
+When you type into the city’s name for searching, it will return the results and detailed information of available restaurants, events within that city.
 I use Tripadvisor and Yelp for my data sources, and Yelp requires my API key, and that’s for the authentication.

 The API key should be placed in a file called "secret.py", and the content should be like: "api_kei = 'your Yelp API key'"